Ear Care

 To help a baby who is tugging at their ears and fussing:

-The steamed onion held in place while the baby is nursing also works well.
+A steamed onion held over the baby’s ear while the baby is nursing also works well.

 For bottle-fed babies: